pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

 # Docker Standalone
-The objective of this directory is to demonstrate how to use the Docker images in the PingIdentity lineup, independent of any other framework.
+The objective of this directory is to demonstrate how to use the Docker images in the Ping Identity lineup, independent of any other framework.
 It should be completed step-by-step in the order of the sub-directories.

-## PingIdentity Docker images
+## Ping Identity Docker images

 * 01-pingdirectory    - Standalone PingDirectory container with a nice configuration supplied
 * 02-pingfederate     - Standalone PingFederate container
 * 03-pingaccess       - Standalone PingAccess container
 * 10-pingdataconsole  - Standalone PingDataConsole Container running in a Tomcat instance

-## PingIdentity utilities
+## Ping Identity utilities

 * 00-pingdownloader   - Utility container used for downloading Ping Identity product artifacts
 * 99-logging          - Sample technique to aggregate logs across containers